zinefalouti/pathstar/README.md

-# Pathfinding with A* Algorithm and Matrix Visualization
+# Pathfinding with A* Algorithm Within a Large Matrix

 This project implements a simple pathfinding algorithm using the A* search technique to find the optimal path between a start position and a destination on a matrix with obstacles.
 It includes matrix generation, obstacle handling, and ASCII-based visualization of the path.